drep-project/DREP2.0-PWA-Explorer/README.md

-# Fantom PWA Explorer
+# Drep PWA Explorer

-JavaScript and Vue based Fantom pwa explorer.
+JavaScript and Vue based Drep pwa explorer.

 We are using:
 * Node / NPM